|Warning !! Extreme Enthusiasm Throughout !!

 Back across two bridges, all the time looking for more Otters we reach the lookout point and see once again the apparent short cut path, we take it, I ask Eric to keep an eye out for any paths going off to the right, what like this one he says, ummm yes like that one.

 A neatly trimmed grassy path worms its way through impenetrable undergrowth, and I begin to think we might get to it after all.
 At a right angle in the path is an information board with an artists impression of the fort, a woad painted man and a clothes pin on it.
 Gold dust.

-Ten meters on and my gaze inexplicably turns to my feet in time to see something else wonderful, a little baby toad, we pick him up and take a photo, I don't know how many toads you've seen but this is only my second, I want to see him good.
+Ten meters on and my gaze inexplicably turns to my feet in time to see something else wonderful, a little baby toad, we pick him up and take a photo, I don't know how many toads you've seen but this is only my third, I want to see him good.
 Less than a minute later and were at the fort.
 Despite all the people, we obviously have the fort to our selves, they all like the ponds and the beach, no time for history nowadays.

 The fort is still a bit overgrown, the grassy path passes straight through the fort, ending with a gate into a field, right by the two ramparts, the outer one is still very big, maybe ten feet high, the inner one is lower but still six feet tall at least.
 There are banks at the sides of the fort too but its too overgrown to get a good look.
 In the winter or after a good clean up and the fort would look really good.
 But as ever and here particularly it's the surroundings that blow you away.